TheoKanning/openai-java/README.md

 ```bash
 ./gradlew runExampleOne
 ```
-And you can also try the new functions capability using:
+And you can also try the new capability of using functions:
 ```bash
 ./gradlew runExampleTwo
 ```